 - Partially hydrolyzed guar gum (PHGG)

 Did you know that the strain of a probiotic determines its effect?
-And that most probiotic supplements don’t tell you what strain they contain?
-In order to take the best probiotic for you, you need to understand which strain will give you the benefits you’re looking for.
+In order to find the best probiotic for you, it’s important to understand why probiotic strain matters.

 What is a Probiotic?